pdrahul2/fast-rcnn/README.md

-# *Fast* R-CNN: Fast Region-based Convolutional Networks for object detection

-Created by Ross Girshick at Microsoft Research, Redmond.

-### Introduction

-**Fast R-CNN** is a fast framework for object detection with deep ConvNets.
-Fast R-CNN
- - trains state-of-the-art models, like VGG16, 9x faster than traditional R-CNN and 3x faster than SPPnet,
- - runs 200x faster than R-CNN and 10x faster than SPPnet at test-time,
- - has a significantly higher mAP on PASCAL VOC than both R-CNN and SPPnet,
- - and is written in Python and C++/Caffe.

-Fast R-CNN was initially described in an [arXiv tech report](http://arxiv.org/abs/1504.08083).
+# Cross Modal Distillation for Supervision Transfer
+Saurabh Gupta, Judy Hoffman, Jitendra Malik

+This codebase allows use of RGB-D object detection models from this [arXiv tech report](http://arxiv.org/abs/1507.00448).

 ### License

-Fast R-CNN is released under the MIT License (refer to the LICENSE file for details).
+This code base is built on Fast R-CNN.
+License for Fast R-CNN can be found in LICENSE_fast_rcnn.

-### Citing Fast R-CNN
+### Citing

-If you find Fast R-CNN useful in your research, please consider citing:
+If you find this code base and models useful in your research, please consider citing an appropriate sub-set of the following papers:

+    @article{gupta2015cross,
+      title={Cross Modal Distillation for Supervision Transfer},
+      author={Gupta, Saurabh and Hoffman, Judy and Malik, Jitendra}, journal={arXiv preprint arXiv:1507.00448},
+      year={2015}
+    }

+    @incollection{gupta2014learning,
+      title={Learning rich features from RGB-D images for object detection and segmentation}, author={Gupta, Saurabh and Girshick, Ross and Arbel{\'a}ez, Pablo and Malik, Jitendra}, booktitle={Computer Vision--ECCV 2014},
+      pages={345--360},
+      year={2014},
+      publisher={Springer}
+    }

     @article{girshick15fastrcnn,
         Author = {Ross Girshick},